|Author:||Jill Murphy, last updated by Grainne Hillery|

 Full cost courses

 Some courses are full cost and do not have any reduced fees.
-Please see the Learning for Everyone brochure for individual fee details.
+Please see the course guides on the booking system for individual fee details.

 Reduced tuition fees

 Reduced tuition fees are available for anyone who is unwaged and claiming the state pension and/or pension credits

 Full tuition fee concession

 The following groups in receipt of the benefits below do not pay a tuition fee for some non accredited courses (where no formal qualification is attached).
 Where this applies, an administration fee of £35 will be charged for each enrolment.

 If you are eligible for a full tuition fee remission, this will only apply for up to 2 courses at any one time.